jrhuerga/mule-flex-rust-policy/README.md

-# MuleSoft Anypoint Flex Gateway policy
+# MuleSoft Anypoint Flex Gateway policy (custom header check)
 This is a Rust policy for MuleSoft Anypoint Flex.
 The policy essentially checks if the request contains a header x-custom-auth and if its value is the same configured in the policy.
 If that is the case, it allows the execution of the backend; otherwise, it returns a 401.

 For more informaton check: [Implementing a Flex Gateway Custom Policy in Rust](https://docs.mulesoft.com/gateway/policies-custom-flex-implement-rust)